webmaxru/node-red-contrib-neo4j-bolt/README.md

 ## Usage

+First, you define the Neo4j bolt URL and the basic authentication username and password in the configuration node.
+This node creates a driver which will be shared across all Neo4j-Bolt nodes.
+Each node creates its own driver session.

-You specify a cypher query in the configuration.
+You can specify a cypher query in the node configuration or pass to the node as `msg.query`.
 The parameters for the query (if needed) are read from `msg.params`.
-The cypher query can also be passed to the node as `msg.query`.

-You define the Neo4j bolt URL and the basic authentication username and password in the configuration node which you can share across multiple neo4j-bolt nodes.

 * Example of hard coded query in the configuration of the node.
 ```